 National Desexing Month

-An initiative of the National Desexing Network, National Desexing Month sees participating veterinary clinics offer discounted desexing to pet owners on presentation of a pension, health care or concession card.
+An initiative of the National Desexing Network, National Desexing Month takes place every year, with participating veterinary clinics offering discounted desexing to pet owners on presentation of a pension, health care or concession card.
 The campaign helps pet owners ensure their cat or dog will never contribute to the high number of unwanted companion animals.

 National Desexing Month also makes a difference to animal welfare on a larger scale by raising awareness and demonstrating that desexed pets make great pets.